Lukeino/UnityLibrary/README.md

 ## Then... what is UnityLibrary?

-**UnityLibrary** is a **GitHUB repository** containing lots of libraries that can be reused in your game projects to speed up development.
-The scripts are free and tested.
+**UnityLibrary** is a **GitHUB repository** containing lots of libraries that can be reused in your game projects to speed up your game development.